By Ryan Boog

 Google’s disavow tool really isn’t the solution to improve lost rankings.
 Even though the tool exists to help webmasters, I have read that it may hurt rather than help.
 Google has advised against using the tool if you don’t have a manual action.
 So even though my client’s links were of low quality and we felt justified using the tool, even more has to be done along with disavowing a portion of the bad backlinks.

 Google’s disavow tool may help improve rankings, but it gets worse before it gets better.
-I’ve cleaned up my client’s link profile, but Google hasn’t boosted the rankings at all - just dropped the for having less links.
+I’ve cleaned up my client’s link profile, but Google hasn’t boosted the rankings at all - just dropped them for having less links.
 In that case, I should assume that Disavow alone won’t do the trick to restore lost rankings.
 However, it may still be a necessary tool and a necessary action.
 That was the basis of our decision to use the tool.

 My client’s SEO is somehow still not up to snuff.
 Perhaps despite all our efforts, maybe Google is confused or seeing something they don’t like.
-For example, the links we opted to keep from the old SEO company came from more relevant websites and passed at least a little value.
-But inspecting deeper, a lot of the links back were exact match and spammy.
+For example, the links we opted to keep from the old SEO company came from more relevant websites and passed a little value.
+But inspecting deeper, a lot of the links were exact match and spammy.
 There are many factors that we need to really focus on quickly to right the wrongs of the poor SEO past.

 It's not a happy story, but it's what we've experienced.
-In the meantime, we’re focusing on earning higher-quality links back to the site to replace the ones we lost, and hoping that as a few more months pass, we will see better rankings.
+In the meantime, we’re focusing on earning higher-quality links back to the site to replace the links we lost, and hoping that as a few more months pass, we will see better rankings.